t-affeldt/minetest_movement_overhaul/README.md

 - no damage dealt if out of stamina

 ### CMO Blood Effects
-- particle effects upon taking damage, based on type
+- particle effects upon taking damage, based on damage type
 - particle effect when low on health
 - taking damage has a chance to place blood on the ground

 ### CMO Camera Overhaul
+(only enabled in singleplayer by default)
 - 3rd person camera follows lazily instead of centering on player

 ### CMO Dodge